opentelekomcloud-docs/modelarts/api-ref/source/calling_apis/authentication.rst

 Authentication
 ==============

-Requests for calling an API can be authenticated using either of the following methods: AK/SK-based authentication: Requests are authenticated by encrypting the request body using an AK/SK pair.
+You can use either of the authentication methods below to call APIs.
+AK/SK-based authentication is recommended because it is more secure than token-based authentication.

--  Token-based authentication: Requests are authenticated using a token.
+-  Token-based authentication: General requests are authenticated using tokens.
--  AK/SK authentication: Requests are encrypted using the access key ID (AK) and secret access key (SK).
+-  AK/SK-based authentication: Requests are authenticated by encrypting the request body using an AK/SK.

 Token-based Authentication
 --------------------------